groussea/opyflow/ReadMe.md

 analyzer=opyf.videoAnalyzer("video/file/path")
 ```

-To run your first analyze run :
+To perform your first analyze run :

 ```python
 analyzer.extractGoodFeaturesAndDisplacements()
 ```

-opyf package contains 2 frames and one video for testing and practicing your self :
+opyf package contains two frames and one video for testing and practicing yourself:

-- Two frames from the Test case A of the *PIV Challenge 2014*
+- The two frames were extracted from the frame sequence of the Test case A of the *PIV Challenge 2014*

 When applied to the entire dataset, It can produce the [above](#about) result (see [Test PIV Challenge 2014 - Case A](test/Test_case_PIV_Challenge_2014/testPIVChallengeCaseA.md) for details on the procedure).

-- A bird eye view video of a stream river taken by a drone from which surface velocities can be extracted ([see the following python file for the different possible procedures](test/Test_Navizence/test_opyf_Navizence.py) ).
+- The video is a bird eye view video of a stream river taken by a drone and from which surface velocities can be extracted ([see the following python file for the different possible procedures](test/Test_Navizence/test_opyf_Navizence.py) ).

 ![bird eye view Navizence](test/Test_Navizence/gif/example_Navizence_Drone.gif)

 ## Contents

-This archive is organized as follow:
+This archive is organized as follows:

 The setup file: